kyma-incubator/hack-showcase/addons/slackconnector-1.0.0/docs/overview.md

 ### Default plan

-This plan allows to handle events incoming from connected Slack workspaces to an exposed endpoint, and POST jsons to the Slack API through the Application Gateway, which automatically adds all the information necessary to communicate with Slack.
+This plan allows to handle Events incoming from connected Slack workspaces to an exposed endpoint, and POST jsons to the Slack API through the Application Gateway, which automatically adds all the information necessary to communicate with Slack.

 ### Fields